2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 HTTP/HTTPS link may eventually replace it to help with firewall issues.
 Furthermore, SCTP may provide a more reliable (although less available) solution than TCP.

-### TCP/TLS Link
+### TCP Link
-At the low level, each DDX daemon opens a TCP server, by default on port 4388, to which GUIs, other DDX daemons, and other data sources or sinks can connect.
+At the low level, each DDX daemon opens a TCP server (or two) to which GUIs, other DDX daemons, and other data sources or sinks can connect.
 Every RPC object transmitted must be separated by exactly one line feed (ASCII 10).
-TLS is applied to connections according to certain rules.
+The use of encryption depends on the port in use.
+By default, port 4384 requires encryption with TLS v1.2 and port 4388 does not require encryption.
+Most daemons required encryption for external connections but not for connections through localhost.

 <!--[TOC]-->